Hanno the Navigator: Expedition

 Harden reports a consensus that the expedition reached at least as far as Senegal.
-Due to the vagueness of the Periplus, estimates for the voyage's distance range from under 700 mi to at least 3000 mi.
+Due to the vagueness of the Periplus, estimates for the voyage's distance range from under 1100 km to at least 4800 km.
 Some agree he could have reached Gambia.
 However, Harden mentions disagreement as to the farthest limit of Hanno's explorations: Sierra Leone, Cameroon, or Gabon.
 He notes the description of Mount Cameroon, a 4040 m volcano, more closely matches Hanno's description than Guinea's 890 m Mount Kakoulima.
 Warmington prefers Mount Kakoulima, considering Mount Cameroon too "distant".

 French historian Raymond Mauny, in his 1955 article "La navigation sur les côtes du Sahara pendant l'antiquité", argued that ancient navigators (Hanno, Euthymenes, Scylax, etc.) could not have sailed south along the Atlantic coast much farther than Cape Bojador, in the territory of Western Sahara.
 Carthage, reportedly, knew of and conducted some trade with the peoples of the Canary Islands; ancient geographers were aware of the archipelago, as well, though nothing further south.
 Ships with square sails, without a stern rudder, might navigate south, but the winds and currents throughout the year would complicate or prevent the return trip from Senegal to Morocco.
 Oared ships might be able to achieve the return northward, but only with very great difficulties and a large crew.
 Mauny assumed that Hanno did not get farther than the mouth of the river Drâa, attributing artifacts found on Mogador Island to the expedition described in the Periplus of Pseudo-Scylax (dated mid-4th century BC) and noting that no evidence of Mediterranean trade further south had yet been found.
 The author ends by suggesting archaeological investigations of the islands along the coast, such as Cape Verde, or the île de Herné ('Dragon Island', near Dakhla, Western Sahara) where ancient adventurers may have been stranded and settled.